keeperdao/kips/KIP-15/KIP-15.md

 ### Excess ROOK and USDC Rollover

 The budget above represents in all cases an upper bound.
-We are not required to spend all of it, and do not seek to.
+It isn't required that we spend all of it, and we do not seek to.
 If excess ROOK or USDC exists at the end of the budget period, it will carry over into the subsequent budget period unless superceded by another KIP.

 ## Specification